A Cryptographic Test of Quantumness and Certifiable Randomness from a Single Quantum Device: A Trapdoor Claw-Free family based on LWE

-This section is devoted to the proof of the adaptive hardcore bit condition.
-The main statement is provided in Lemma~\ref{lem:lweadaptivehardcore} in Section~\ref{sec:hc-lemma}.
 The proof of the lemma proceeds in three steps.
 First, in Section~\ref{sec:moderate} we establish some preliminary results on the distribution of the inner product $(\hat{d}\cdot s \bmod 2)$, where $\hat{d}\in\{0,1\}^n$ is a fixed nonzero binary vector and $s\leftarrow_U \{0,1\}^n$ a uniformly random binary vector, conditioned on $\*C\*s=\*v$ for some randomly chosen matrix $\*C\in \mZ_q^{\ell\times n}$ and arbitrary $\*v\in\mZ_q^{\ell}$.
 This condition is combined with the LWE assumption in Section~\ref{sec:lwehc} to argue that $(\hat{d}\cdot s \bmod 2)$ remains computationally indistinguishable from uniform even when the matrix $\*C$ is an LWE matrix $\*A$, and the adversary is able to choose $\hat{d}$ after being given access to $\*A\*s+\*e$ for some error vector $\*e\in\mZ_q^m$.
-Finally, in Section~\ref{sec:hc-lemma} the required hardcore bit condition is reduced to the one established in Section~\ref{sec:lwehc} by relating the inner product appearing in the definition of $H_k$ (in condition 4.(b) of Definition \ref{def:trapdoorclawfree}) to an inner product of the form $\hat{d}\cdot s$, where $\hat{d}$ can be efficiently computed from $d$.
+This will allow us to derive the following lemma, whose proof is provided in Section~\ref{sec:lwehc}.